Part III

 These forces are not separate.
 They interlock inside you: shadow into strength, release into creation, Eros into embodied wholeness.

-Liberation here is inner alchemy, not escape from life:
+This is inner alchemy, not escape from life: fear becoming courage, shame turning into sovereignty, limitation opening into possibility.

 Such power requires unshakable ethics.
 Meet the guardrails that keep the fire aligned with care:

-This inner alchemy is part of what prepares you for the next stage of the path.
-The sovereignty forged here is not an isolated state but the very foundation for conscious relationship.
+The sovereignty forged here is not an isolated state but the foundation of conscious relationship.

-Living-Consent frameworks give that foundation shape in the world through clear boundaries, repair, and relational responsibility.
-True integration is proven not in the depths of the self, but in how the fire within illuminates our every interaction with integrity and care.
+The Living-Consent framework gives that foundation shape in the world through clear boundaries, repair, and relational responsibility.
+True integration is proven not in the depths of the self, but in how the fire within illuminates interaction with integrity and care.

 The Dragon’s Path is ongoing.
 Its fire is meant to be lived, not hoarded: wisely, courageously, and in service to what heals and sustains.